NVIDIA-Omniverse/kit-extension-sample-scatter/exts/omni.example.ui_scatter_tool/Tutorial/Scatter_Tool_Guide.md

             pass
 ```

-The variable `prim_names` is already defined so now you need to set the `Scatter Properties`.
+The variable `prim_names` is already defined so now you need to get the scatter properties from the models and pass them to `duplicate_prims()` which will do the work to scatter the prims.
 For this guide we have provided you with some arrays and loops for the properties but you are encouraged to experiment with your own as well.

-In addition to the properties of the scatter, you will also set the properties for duplicating the prim.

 ```python
     def _on_scatter(self):